What is Tuberculosis (TB)?

 Tuberculosis is an infection caused by a germ (also known as a bacterium) called Mycobacterium tuberculosis.
 It usually affects the lungs, but can affect any part of the body such as the brain, kidneys, lymph glands and bones.

-TB is usually treated with a 6 month course of antibiotics, which must be completed in order to discourage recurrence of the disease or drug resistance.
+TB is curable.
+TB is usually treated with a six month course of antibiotics, which must be completed to discourage recurrence of the disease or drug resistance.